 - We believe that mental health is just as important as physical health and we aim to reduce stigma and provide support to everyone in the firm.

-- We are Signatories to the Mindful Business Charter, which aims to reduce unnecessary stress, and we have been promoting the charter globally, one pillar every quarter, since World Mental Health Day on 10 October 2020.
+- We are Signatories to the Mindful Business Charter, which aims to reduce unnecessary stress,

 - We have a Healthy Minds network and a network of Mental Health First Aiders.

 - We run events and campaigns in recognition of Mental Health Awareness Week and World Mental Health Day.